garbados/spare/readme.md

 ## Usage

-Spare exposes a CLI that you use to create and manage cronjobs appropriately, taking commands in this format:

-    spare watch -m <remote>

-Then, every day at midnight, Spare will replicate the remote instance's contents to a local LevelDB.

 To do a one-off backup of a remote instance, use `backup` instead:

-    spare backup -m <remote>
+    spare backup -r <remote>

 To restore a remote based on a local backup, use `restore`:

-    spare restore -m <remote> -d <YYYY-MM-DD>
+    spare restore -r <remote> -d <YYYY-MM-DD>

 The `-d` argument indicates a backup made on a certain day.

 To destroy a local backup of a certain day, use `remove`:

-    spare remove -m <remote> -d <YYYY-MM-DD>
+    spare remove -r <remote> -d <YYYY-MM-DD>

+To run any of these commands on a regular basis, try adding them to your [crontab](http://unixhelp.ed.ac.uk/CGI/man-cgi?crontab+5), like so:

+    crontab -e
+    # now, in your text editor, add a command like this:
+    @daily spare backup -r <remote>

+That will backup the given remote instance every day at midnight.

 ## Testing